 DAY 14: Ghanzi to Maun (Botswana) (B / L / D)

 Maun is the starting point for travel into the Delta and it is from here the exploration of the Okavango Delta begins.
-Tonight provisions are packed for the two night excursion.
+Tonight provisions are packed for the overnight excursion.
 Passengers are advised to take along a smaller daypack that can be used to pack the supplies needed for this short excursion.
 The trip leader will give a briefing on what is needed and what to expect.

 The Delta is a huge expanse of water which has travelled from the Angolan Highlands, spreading out to form the largest inland delta in the world.
 Studded with exotic islands the Delta is renowned for its incredible variety of bird life and animals and is unique to Southern Africa..